Tsavo-East-National-Park

 Tsavo East National Park

-Interesting detail: two lions terrorised the railway construction crew for weeks and killed one hundred and thirty five workers before they were shot.
-This is why Tsavo is still famous for its man-eating lions.
+Interesting detail #1: two lions terrorised the railway construction crew for weeks and killed 135 workers before they were shot.
+This is why Tsavo is still famous for its “man-eating lions”.
 But rest assured, although there are over a hundred lions in Tsavo, this is not the case anymore and safety measures have greatly improved.

 Best spots

-There are a few spots in Tsavo that are perfect for admiring wildlife: Madunda Rock, Lugard Falls and the Aruba Dam.
-The 1,6 kilometers rock formation of Madunda allows for great viewing of animals drinking below.
+There are especially two spots in Tsavo that are perfect for admiring wildlife: Mudanda Rock and Lugard Falls.
+The 1.6 kilometres rock formation of Mudanda allows for great viewing of animals drinking below.
 Lugard Falls is not an actual waterfall but a series of rapid waters that are filled with hippos and crocs.
-Last but not least, the Aruba Dam creates a waterbassin in the Voi River that is a favorite drinking spot for many animals.
 Tsavo East National Park basically has it all!

 • Zebra